 This function represents Council's investment in ICL.
-ICL is a provider of roading construction and maintenance and other civil engineering infrastructural services.
+ICL is a provider of roading construction and maintenance, quarrying, and maintenance and construction of utilities and infrastructure assets.

 Attributable Benefit Funding

 Benefit Group % of Benefit % Method

-District Benefit 100% 100% General Rate/UAGC
+District Benefit District Benefit 100% 100% General Rate/UAGC

 0% Dividend or Subvention